Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Partially

-Duolingo is the most downloaded education app in the world, and it deserves that spot.
-The gamified lessons, streak system, and short daily exercises make language learning stick in a way that textbooks never could.
+Duolingo is the most downloaded education app in the world, and it deserves it.
+Gamified lessons, streaks, and short daily exercises make a language stick in a way textbooks never could.

-• AI adapts lesson difficulty based on your error patterns
+- AI adapts difficulty to your error patterns

-• 10 minutes a day is genuinely enough to make steady progress
+- 10 minutes a day is genuinely enough for steady progress

-• Free tier is the most generous of any language learning app
+- The most generous free tier of any language app

 17. Coursera — Best for Professional Certifications